calmm-js/documentation/introduction-to-calmm.md

 components using just observable computations that maintained state, using `scan` or some other observable combinator, in response to events from UI elements, because we thought it would be simpler.
-Later we have found that by identifying the essential root state and creating an atom for that state we have been able to simplify the logic significantly&mdash;typically by a factor of about two.
+Later we have found that by identifying the essential root state and creating an atom for that state we were able to simplify the logic significantly&mdash;typically by a factor of about two.

 Always look for *simple solutions* and be wary of holding onto a [Golden Hammer](http://c2.com/cgi/wiki?GoldenHammer).